revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 ---

-18. What is the difference between a Heap and a Stack?
+18.What is the difference between a Heap and a Stack?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)